s2krish/django-restify/README.rst

 Turn your Django project into RESTFul APIs in a minute.

-django-restify requires django-rest-framework.
+:code:`django-restify` requires :code:`django-rest-framework`.
 It will create RESTFul endpoints for all models that enabled in your project.

 Uses
 ####